 This ESP32 WhatsApp notification project shows how to send real-time WhatsApp alerts directly from an ESP32 using WiFi and the CircuitDigest Cloud WhatsApp API.
 The ESP32 reads sensor data, checks for a defined condition such as high temperature or motion detection, and immediately pushes a WhatsApp alert to your phone.
-And the best part is you do not need a WhatsApp API subscription or GSM module or SIM card to do this.
+And the best part is, you do not need a WhatsApp API subscription or GSM module or a SIM card to do this.
+Similar WhatsApp alert projects are also available using Arduino Uno R4 and XIAO ESP32S3, following the same API workflow.

 The idea behind this tutorial is to help engineers and makers to quickly and easily send WhatsApp messages from ESP32.
 For the sake of demonstration, we have connected a DHT11 sensor to the ESP32 to read and send the temperature and humidity values as a WhatsApp alert message.
 But you can use it for any project as you see fit.
 The tutorial uses the WhatsApp API service that we have built here using CircuitDigest.cloud.
 If you are looking for more alert notifications from ESP32, check out Email notification from ESP32 and send text message from ESP32 tutorial, all of which are built and serviced by CircuitDigest Cloud.
-For more tutorials using ESP32, explore our collection of ESP32 projects.
+For more tutorials, explore our collection of ESP32 projects.

-How does the ESP32 WhatsApp Alert Message work?
+How Does the ESP32 WhatsApp Alert Message Work?

 The ESP32 uses its built-in WiFi to communicate with CircuitDigest Cloud WhatsApp API and send WhatsApp notifications whenever a sensor condition is triggered.
 The device doesn't connect directly to WhatsApp servers.
 Instead, it sends a secure API request to the CircuitDigest cloud platform, which verifies your account, formats the message using a pre-approved template, and delivers it to pre-registered recipient numbers.
 Also note that you can send WhatsApp message alerts to a maximum of 5 numbers and a total of 100 messages per month.
-This process keeps the ESP32 WhatsApp alert system simple, secure, and more importantly, free for everyone to use.
+This process keeps the ESP32 WhatsApp alert system simple, secure, and, more importantly, free for everyone to use.
 To put it short

-• ESP32 connects to WiFi and sends an HTTPS POST request with phone number, template ID, and alert variables
+- ESP32 connects to WiFi and sends an HTTPS POST request with phone number, template ID, and alert variables

-• CircuitDigest Cloud validates the API key and allows delivery only to verified and approved recipient numbers
+- CircuitDigest Cloud validates the API key and allows delivery only to verified and approved recipient numbers

-• The platform formats the template and delivers the final alert instantly to WhatsApp
+- The platform formats the template and delivers the final alert instantly to WhatsApp

-• You can send a WhatsApp message to a maximum of 5 numbers and a total of 100 messages per month per user.
+- You can send a WhatsApp message to a maximum of 5 numbers and a total of 100 messages per month per user.

 Refer to the circuit diagram below for the complete wiring layout.
-This minimal wiring reduces hardware complexity making it easy to demo the ESP32 WhatsApp alert system.
+This minimal wiring reduces hardware complexity, making it easy to demo the ESP32 WhatsApp alert system.

 The table below shows the connection of the DHT11 to the ESP32 Development Board

-Generating API Key on CircuitDigest Cloud
+How to Generate Your API Key on CircuitDigest Cloud

-Step 1: Open CircuitDigest Cloud in your browser and click the Login button.
+Open CircuitDigest Cloud in your browser and click the Login button.
 Enter your credentials to sign in.
 If you do not have an account, create one using the Register option.

-Step 2: After logging in, click the Account button at the top right corner.
+After logging in, click the Account button at the top right corner.
 Select API Key from the dropdown menu.
 The system opens the API key management page.

-Step 3: Generate a new API key.
+Generate a new API key.
 The platform assigns a free usage limit and allows renewal after expiry.
 Copy this key because you will paste it into your ESP32 code.

-Step 4: Scroll down to the WhatsApp Notification API section and click View Details.
+Scroll down to the WhatsApp Notification API section and click View Details.
 This section contains all controls related to WhatsApp alert delivery.

-Step 5: Open the Link Phone Number option.
+Step 5⇒ Open the Link Phone Number option.
 Add the phone numbers that should receive alerts from your device.
-You can register upto 4 verified phone numbers.
+You can register up to 4 verified phone numbers.

-WhatsApp Templates of CircuitDigest Cloud
+Available WhatsApp Message Templates on CircuitDigest Cloud

 CircuitDigest Cloud provides a set of pre-approved WhatsApp alert templates that you can use directly with your ESP32 WhatsApp notification system.
 These templates follow WhatsApp's messaging guidelines and ensure reliable delivery without manual alert formatting.
 Instead of writing full text inside the firmware, you simply select a template ID and pass variable values such as device name, temperature, or location.
 The platform automatically inserts these values into the final alert before sending it to the recipient.